-Chain tension 5 mm (0.2 in) Distance to chain sliding guard 30 mm (1.18 in)
+Chain tension 5 mm (0.2 in) 1

 - " If the chain tension does not meet specifications: - Adjust the chain tension. ( p.
-69)
+72)

 Adjusting the chain tension

 Danger of accidents Danger caused by incorrect chain tension.

 If the chain tension is too high, the components of the secondary power train (chain, engine sprocket, rear sprocket, bearings in transmission and rear wheel) are under additional load.
 Apart from premature wear, in extreme cases the chain can rupture or the countershaft of the transmission can break.
 On the other hand, if the chain is loose, it can fall off the engine sprocket or the rear sprocket and block the rear wheel or damage the engine.
 Check the chain tension and correct if necessary.